Argentina national under-23 football team

-The Argentina Olympic football team (Argentina U-23 since 1992) represents Argentina in international football competitions during Olympic Games and Pan American Games.
+The Argentina Olympic football team (Argentina U-23 since 1992) represents Argentina in international football competitions during the Olympic Games and the Pan American Games.
 The selection is limited to players under the age of 23, except three overage players.
 The team is controlled by the Argentine Football Association (AFA).

 The first participation of Argentina in Olympic tournaments was in 1928, when the team was runner-up to champions Uruguay at the Games held in Amsterdam.
 By those times, rules stated that only amateur squads could compete, so Argentina (and also Uruguay) played with senior players so football was still not professional in those countries by then.

-Argentina would not participate in Olympic Games until 1960 when the squad did a discrete performance finishing 7th.
+Argentina would not participate in Olympic Games until 1960 when the squad had a modest performance, finishing 7th.
 The team contested the competition with youth amateur players.
-After the IOC allowed professional players to participate (but with an age limit of 23 years old) Argentina returned in 1996 when the squad won their second silver medal after losing to Nigeria in the final.
+After the IOC allowed professional players to participate (with an age limit of 23 years old) Argentina returned in 1996 when the squad won their second silver medal after losing to Nigeria in the final.
 In 2004 and coached by Marcelo Bielsa, Argentina won their first gold medal with Carlos Tevez finishing as top scorer with eight goals.
 Four years later, Argentina won their second gold medal in Beijing, taking revenge against Nigeria with a 1–0 win in the final.